 - 1 in 4 chance that the child will not have cystic fibrosis and will not be a carrier (by inheriting the normal gene from both parents).

 Cystic fibrosis symptoms usually first develop within the first year of life but may not appear until later childhood.
 The severity of symptoms can vary.

-The cells that line the airways of the lungs make sputum (mucus) that is thicker than normal and which is not cleared from the lungs easily.
-This can trap bacteria in the small airways and lead to infection and inflammation.
+The cells that line the airways of the lungs make sputum (phlegm) that is thicker than normal and which is not cleared from the lungs easily.
+This can trap germs (bacteria) in the small airways and lead to infection and inflammation.
 So, symptoms which typically develop include:

 - Persistent cough which typically produces a lot of sputum.

 - Recurring chest infections.
 These can be severe, such as pneumonia.
 Repeated infections and inflammation can damage the lungs and lead to poor lung function.